google-site-verification: google596e44881695a74e.html

 Why do we need to test Fixed Appliances

-In a rented property it was found that the electrical installation is tested via an Electrical Condition Report.
-Portable Appliances or PAT testing it was found Fixed appliances were not getting checked.
+In a rented property it was found that the electrical installation is tested via an Electrical Condition Report EICR .
+With Portable Appliances or PAT testing it was found Fixed appliances were being missed out and not getting checked.

 So, How does fixed appliance come under Portable Appliance Testing

-Although we still use the terminology of PAT Testing it is actually under the ISITEE CoP 5th edition that now includes fixed appliances.
+Although we still use the terminology of PAT Testing it is actually under the In Service Inspection & Testing of Electrical Equipment or ISITEE CoP 5th edition that now includes fixed appliances.

-See this video here for clarification on the term PAT Testing
+See the video below for clarification on the term PAT Testing

 So, what is classed as a fixed appliance